sungnga/jbook-cli-app/README.md

 ### Adding a type definition to editorDidMount props
 - We need to manually import the EditorDidMount type definition file to add a type to the editorDidMount props in MonacoEditor component
 - Now that we added a type definition to MonacoEditor, we can update the editor's tab size to 2 instead of 4

+### Adding prettier to our Editor
+- Install prettier and its type def file: `npm i prettier @types/prettier`
+- When a user clicks on the Format button, they will get automatic code formatting to their code.
+We specify what will get formatted
+- We use useRef() hook to reference the monacoEditor instance.
+We call .getValue() on it to get the value in the Editor.
+We format the value using prettier library.
+Then we call .setValue() on the editorRef to set the formatted value back in the Editor